supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

 # 5 video frames downloaded as RGB NumPy matrix.
 ```

-## 7. Remove videos from Supervisely.
+## 7. Remove videos from Supervisely

 ### Remove one video.